 We launched the UHL Way in January 2016.
 IT is the way we manage change in a consistent and sustainable way, but also in a way that engages and empowers the staff involved in, and affected by that change.

-The UHL Way is about embedding a culture of continuous improvement across the Trust which in turn improves the quality of care we provide to patients,
+The UHL Way is about embedding a culture of continuous improvement across the Trust which in turn

 The three components to the UHL Way are: